-Data Sets (tables) · Cloudflare Analytics API docs
+Datasets (tables)

 Groupssuffix.
 Raw data returns in arrays containing objects of the relevant data type.
 For example, a query to

-loadBalancingRequestsreturns an array of LoadBalancingRequest objects.
+loadBalancingRequestsreturns an array of

-Adaptive Sampling.
-Nodes that represent data acquired using adaptive sampling incorporate the
+Adaptive Sampling - Nodes that represent data acquired using adaptive sampling incorporate the

 Adaptivesuffix.
-(For details, see Sampling).
+(For details, refer to Sampling ).

-Detailed descriptions of nodes, their structure, and supported queries are available directly from the GraphQL Analytics API via introspection (see Getting started: Querying basics).
-For more on using introspection to ask a GraphQL schema for information about the queries it supports, see the GraphQL documentation.
+Detailed descriptions of nodes, their structure, and supported queries are available directly from the GraphQL Analytics API via introspection (refer to Get started: Querying basics ).
+For more on using introspection to ask a GraphQL schema for information about the queries it supports, refer to the GraphQL documentation.

-Available data sets
+Available datasets

-The following data sets (and associated nodes) are available in Cloudflare Analytics:
+The following datasets (and associated nodes) are available in Cloudflare Analytics:

-|Data set (product)
+|Dataset (product)

 |Node